-You’ll Receive an Extensive Reading Instruction Resource Handbook
+You'll Receive an Extensive Reading Instruction Digital Resource Handbook

-Each participant will receive an instructional resource handbook to help you immediately implement the strategies you learn from the seminar into your literacy program.
+Each participant will receive digital resource handbook to help you immediately implement the strategies you learn from the seminar into your literacy program.
 The handbook includes:

-- Tips, tools, strategies, and procedures for creating instructional experiences to maximize the instructional power of your small groups
+- Tips, tools, strategies, and procedures for creating instructional experiences that will maximize the instructional power of your small groups

-- Dozens of open-ended forms and activities that can be easily adapted to any text or learning goal across the curriculum
+- Dozens of open-ended forms and practices that can be easily adapted to any text or learning goal across the curriculum

 - Specific high-impact instructional strategies to intensify small group experiences in order to close the gap for struggling readers

 - Practical suggestions to design small group activities that are flexible, dynamic and powerful